Codeception/Codeception/docs/08-Customization.md

             max_files: 5 # logger configuration
 ```

 But what are extensions, anyway?
-Basically speaking, extensions are nothing more then event listeners
+Basically speaking, extensions are nothing more than event listeners
 based on the [Symfony Event Dispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) component.

 Here are the events and event classes.
 The events are listed in the order in which they happen during execution.